U.S. Relations With Tonga

 More information about Tonga is available on the Tonga Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Tonga has contributed significantly to international peace and security in recent years.
+Tonga has contributed significantly to international peace and security.
 During 2004-2008, Tonga deployed four contingents of soldiers to Iraq for durations of 6 months.
 In 2010, Tonga deployed the first contingent of 55 soldiers to Afghanistan in support of the British Armed Forces' efforts in the International Security Assistance Force.
-It was expected that a total of 330 Tongan soldiers would deploy to support the U.K. forces in Afghanistan.
-The Tongan Defense Service deployed the latest iteration of 55 troops Afghanistan in May 2013.
-The are scheduled to complete their mission with withdrawal of forces in December 2014.
-The U.S. appreciates the commitment of Tonga Defense Services personnel deployed in Helmand Province in Afghanistan.
+Tonga deployed 330 soldiers to support U.K. forces in Afghanistan between 2010 and 2014.
+U.S. and Tongan military forces hold annual joint training exercises, and the Nevada National Guard entered into a State Partnership Program with Tonga in 2014.

 U.S. Assistance to Tonga